stemangiola/tidybulk/README.md

 cell-type specific signatures with low sample redundancy.
-`remove_redundancy` takes as arguments a tibble, column names (as symbols; for `sample`, `transcript` and `count`) and returns a tibble dropped recundant elements (e.g., samples).
+`remove_redundancy` takes as arguments a tibble, column names (as symbols; for `sample`, `transcript` and `count`) and returns a tibble with redundant elements removed (e.g., samples).
 Two redundancy estimation approaches are supported:

   - removal of highly correlated clusters of elements (keeping a representative) with method=“correlation”